 The UNC Breast Cancer Research Program has enjoyed exceptional growth with a broad range of studies starting with population-based studies into etiology and breast cancer behavior, molecular biology and genetics, biologically-driven clinical trials, health disparities research, and innovative approaches to bioinformatics, novel therapeutics and imaging.
-This growth, permitted by a philosophy of interdisciplinary collaboration, bidirectional translational research, emphasis upon developmental programs, and inter-SPORE and inter-Center partnerships, prompted the Breast Cancer Research Program to be turned into a free-standing Program in 2008.
-Prior to that time, Breast Cancer Research was under the auspices of the Clinical Research Program, however the highly integrated nature of the Breast Program’s clinical, basic, and epidemiologic research fit more naturally into a tumor-specific program model.
-Importantly, Breast Research remains integrated with the Clinical Research Program, particularly in the setting of early drug development.
-Our ongoing success depends upon strategic recruitment of faculty in emerging fields, research that uses cutting-edge technology, and enhanced relationships with other centers and SPORE programs.
+This growth has been permitted by a philosophy of interdisciplinary collaboration, bidirectional translational research, emphasis upon developmental programs, and inter-SPORE and inter-Center partnerships.
+Our ongoing success depends upon strategic recruitment and engagement of faculty in emerging fields, research that uses cutting-edge technology, and enhanced relationships with other centers and SPORE programs.

 Critical to the Cancer Center's mission are member collaborations that permit translation of exciting basic science leads into clinical and laboratory based investigations.
 These efforts are directed toward advancing the state of clinical cancer care in our region, the state of North Carolina to which we have a unique relationship and responsibility, and the nation.
 This iterative process depends upon a well-organized clinical care system interacting with the university’s rich blend of basic and clinical investigators engaged in basic and population-based research.
 The Breast Cancer Research Program has this infrastructure and a uniquely integrated clinician/scientist network that facilitates delivery of novel findings.